sid2021/flask_microblog/README.md

 # Microblog Application

-This is a microblog application utilizing Python Flask framework for backend and vanilla JavaScript/HLM/CSS for frontend.
+This is a microblog application utilizing Python Flask framework for backend and avanilla JavaScript/HLM/CSS for frontend.

 This app is based on a fantastic [Flask Mega-Tutorial by Miguel Grinberg](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world) which I highly recommend you to check out.

-The current version is still a _work in progress_.
-I will be adding additional functionalities in the future.

 ## Built With